brendanFrazer/github-slideshow/_posts/0000-01-02-brendanFrazer.md

 layout: slide
 title: "Welcome to brefra's slide!"
 ---
-This is a great slide
+This is a great slide :tada:
 Use the left arrow to go back!